 How To Claim On Behalf Of Someone Else – Advice On Claiming Compensation

-When a loved or a close friend has been injured as a result of an accident which was not your fault, your priority should always be to make sure that they get the care and attention that they deserve and require.
+By Mark Ainsdale.
+Last Updated 26th July 2021.
+Welcome to our guide, which answers the question, “can I claim compensation for somebody else?”
+When a loved one or a close friend has been injured due to an accident that was not your fault, your priority should always be to make sure that they get the care and attention they deserve and require.
 This may mean getting them urgent and long-term medical care as well as seeking justice for their accident.
-After this, if they are not able to do so themselves, you may wish to claim compensation on behalf of someone else who can not do so.
+After this, if they cannot do so themselves, you may wish to claim personal injury compensation on behalf of someone else who can not do so.

-At Legal Expert we understand that if a friend or loved one has been injured you will want to do everything you can for them, from getting them the care they need, to seeking justice, and even financial restitution.
-If they can not claim themselves, our experienced personal injury lawyers can help you claim compensation for somebody else.
+At Legal Expert, we understand that if a friend or loved one has been injured, you will want to do everything you can for them, from getting them the care they need to seeking justice and even financial restitution.
+If the injured person cannot claim themselves, our experienced personal injury lawyers can help you claim compensation for somebody else.

 Start your compensation claim by calling our team today on 0800 073 8804.
-You can also contact us using the channels at the bottom of this article.
-To learn more about claiming on someone else’s behalf, read the rest of out guide below.
+You can also contact us for legal advice by using the channels at the bottom of this article.
+Please read the rest of our guide below to learn more about how to claim on someone else’s behalf.

 Select A Section

 - A Guide To How To Claim For Someone Else

 - Claim Compensation On Behalf Of A Child

 - What Is A Litigation Friend And What Role Do They Play?

 - Claiming On Someone Else’s Behalf If They Have A Pre-Existing Condition